Common Name: crape myrtle

 Type: Deciduous shrub

 Zone: 6 to 9

 Bloom Time: July to September

 Sun: Full sun

 Tolerate: Drought, Clay Soil, Air Pollution

-This crape myrtle cultivar (a cross between L. indica and L. fauriei) is one of several mildew resistant hybrids developed by the National Arboretum in Washington, D.C., all of which have been given Native American tribe names.
+'Apalachee' is a cross between L. indica and L. fauriei.
+It is one of several mildew resistant hybrids developed by the National Arboretum in Washington, D.C., all of which have been given Native American tribe names.
 It is a deciduous, upright, spreading, multi-stemmed shrub.
 Features dark green foliage (bronze tinged when young) turning dull orange to dark red in fall, cinnamon to gray bark which exfoliates with age and terminal, crepe-papery, 5-9" long inflorescences (panicles) of light lavender flowers from mid-summer to early fall.
 Flowers give way to round seed capsules which often persist well into winter.
 In the South, this cultivar can easily be grown as a woody shrub or small tree with a maximum size of 13' tall and 9' wide.
 In the St. Louis area where winter injury is a problem, plants will grow much smaller.

 Good as a specimen shrub or in groups.
 Shrub borders or perennial borders.
 In the South where above ground winter hardiness is not a problem, this cultivar is also quite effective as a tall screen or informal hedge or may be trained as a small tree.